13 Best WordPress Security Plugins to Keep Your Site Safe

 Price: Freemium, with paid plans starting from $59/year for a single-site license.

 Ease of Use: SecuPress is very simple to set up and use.
 The way it is built makes it a much cheaper substitute for Jetpack.
 Of course, Jetpack has way more features overall, but if you want to find focused WP security plugin, then this is a safer bet.

 Cleanup Type: Manual

 Long-Term Viability: Viable for small business sites that do not depend directly on their websites for revenue.
 Not a suitable option for WooCommerce sites.
 The plugin is geared towards protection and not post-hack recovery.
 As such, SecuPress mostly works on offering one-click solutions to WordPress hardening and that’s nowhere near the level of security you need for a site that is actively generating new business.

 Solution scope: SecuPress is definitely one of the cheapest security plugins for WordPress in the market.
 But it still offers decent options for WordPress hardening and includes a malware scanner and login security.
 The only thing that it fails to do is provide automatic malware removal.

 Final Verdict: RECOMMENDED FOR SMALL BUSINESSES (NOT WOOCOMMERCE SITES)

 The Best Free Plugins for WordPress Security

-As the name suggests, All-In-One WP Security and Firewall is one of the most comprehensive WordPress security plugins out there.
+As the name suggests, All-In-One WP Security and Firewall is one of the most comprehensive security plugins out there.
 It’s a very visual plugin with graphs and charts to help the user understand exactly what they are looking at.

 One of the most impressive features in this plugin is that it allows you to take on activities, based on your exposure to WordPress web security.
 You have three levels of engagement:

 This makes it a good option for anyone from a webmaster to a regular WordPress developer.